albert-carreras/habby-web/docs/features/data-management.md

 ## Overview

-Habby prioritizes data ownership and portability with comprehensive import and export functionality.
+habby prioritizes data ownership and portability with comprehensive import and export functionality.
 This feature allows users to back up their journal data, migrate between devices, and maintain control of their personal information.

 ## Features